Lorraine Bowers Albrecht Collection,

 1934-1944 (Linear Feet: .4.
 Collection Not Scanned)

 The collection is a detailed chronicle of Dora Fechtmann’s life as a nurse from student days through her years serving with the Navy Nurse Corps in the South Seas during World War II.
-The collection includes four scrapbooks containing photographs, postcards, and correspondence, beginning with her training at and concluding with the end of her military nursing service in Base Hospital No. 2 in New Hebrides, New Zealand.
+The collection includes four scrapbooks containing photographs, postcards, and correspondence, beginning with her training and concluding with her military nursing service in Base Hospital No. 2 in New Hebrides, New Zealand.
 The collection also includes a diary, c.
-1935-1937, that contains the specific details of her training as a nurse at Rockingham County Memorial Hospital Nurses School.
+1935-1937, that contains the specific details of her training as a nurse at Rockingham County Memorial Hospital Nurses School in Virginia.
 Included with the collection is a detailed autobiographical narrative, My Scrapbook: An Album of Memories.
-Documents of interest include such topics as correspondence between herself and the mother of a slain soldier under Fechtmann’s care.
+Documents of interest include correspondence between herself and the mother of a slain soldier under Fechtmann’s care.

 1966-2013 (Linear Feet: 2.125.
 Collection Not Scanned)